hlandau/ncdocs/domain-names.md

       - An array of at least six values.

-        The first value SHALL be a string expressing the application name (the “Service” in RFC 2782 parlance, but without the leading underscore).
+        The first value SHALL be a string expressing the application name (the “Service” in RFC 2782 parlance, but without the leading underscore), or the string "*", or the empty string, or `null`.

-        The second value SHALL be a string expressing the transport protocol name (the “Protocol” in RFC 2782 parlance, again without the leading underscore.)
+        The second value SHALL be a string expressing the transport protocol name (the “Protocol” in RFC 2782 parlance, again without the leading underscore), or the string "*", or the empty string, or `null`.

         The third value SHALL be a non-negative integer expressible in 16 bits expressing the Priority of the SRV record.